lowRISC/lowrisc-site/content/docs/untether-v0.2/dev-env.md

 The default simulator for RTL/Behavioural SystemVerilog simulation is [Verilator](http://www.veripool.org/wiki/verilator).
 Please download and install a latest version for the best SystemVerilog support.

-An FPGA demonstration is provided using the [Xilinx Kintex-7 FPGA KC705 evaluation kit](http://www.xilinx.com/products/boards-and-kits/ek-k7-kc705-g.html).
-The kit comes with a device and node locked license for [Xilinx Vivado Design Suite](http://www.xilinx.com/products/design-tools/vivado.html).
+An FPGA demonstration is provided using either a [Xilinx Kintex-7 FPGA KC705 evaluation kit](http://www.xilinx.com/products/boards-and-kits/ek-k7-kc705-g.html) or a low-end [Nexys™4 DDR Artix-7 FPGA Board](http://digilentinc.com/nexys4ddr/).
+The KC705 kit comes with a device and node locked license for [Xilinx Vivado Design Suite](http://www.xilinx.com/products/design-tools/vivado.html).
 The default version for FPGA demonstration project is Vivado 2015.3(64-bit).
+As for the users of the Nexys4-DDR boards, please acquire a free license and install the WebPACK edition of Vivado.

 By default, all simulations produce waveform in the VCD format.
 [GTKWave](http://gtkwave.sourceforge.net/) can be used to view VCD files.